memetcircus/PitchPerfect/README.md

 # PitchPerfect
 PitchPerfect App

 The Pitch Perfect app allows users to record a sound using the device’s microphone.
 It then allows users to play the recorded sound back with six different sound modulations: Chipmunk, Darth Vader, Super Slow, and Super Fast, Reverb and Eco.
+The apps stores the last record and able to play the saved record.
 The app has two view controller scenes:
 * **Record Sounds View**: Allows users to record a sound.
 * **Play Sounds View**: Allows users to play the recorded sound back with effects.